Raz0rb1ll/Daily-Planner/README.md

 Those Buttons are :(“Monday”, “Tuesday”, “Wednesday”, “Thursday”, “Friday”, “Saturday”, “Sunday”, “Menu 1”, “Menu 2”, “Menu 3”, ”Week 1”, “Week 2”, “Week 3”, “Week 4”, “Main Menu”).
-If you forget to press a button at the bottom of the screen, your changes will not be saved
+If you forget to press a button at the bottom of the screen, your changes will not be saved.

 ## Download